A BRIEF HISTORY OF TUNBRIDGE WELLS, KENT, ENGLAND

 The museum In Tunbridge Wells opened in 1952.
 Meanwhile in the 1950s an attempt was made to attract light industry to Tunbridge and in the 1950s an industrial estate was built at North Farm.
 However Tunbridge Wells in the late 20th century was largely a dormitory town with a large retired population.

-Royal Victoria Place shopping centre opened in 1992 and today the population of Tunbridge Wells is 61,000.
+Royal Victoria Place shopping center opened in 1992 and today the population of Tunbridge Wells is 61,000.

 A timeline of Tunbridge